 Babylon Arch Trail – Red Cliffs Desert Reserve

 This short 1.5 mile hike offers some spectacular red rock vistas.
 We did a sunset hike here with our friends Ali & Tyler of Road 2 Neverland, who were in town visiting Zion.
 While we weren’t able to find the arch before the sun went down, we had a great time exploring the red Martian landscape.

-For more information about this hike, including trail map, check out Hike St. George’s trail report about it.
+For more information about this hike, including a trail map, check out Hike St. George’s trail report about it.

 Yant Flat – Dixie National Forest